CodyOps/Cat-Adoption-App/README.md

 make the next step and find a cat?
 Or looking to find a home for a cat?
 Use our message board to post your wanted/ for sale/for adoption needs!

+## User Story:

+As a user, I would like to have an application that can match me with cats that fit my desired characteristics.
+I would also like the option to be able to see cat postings availible for adoption or sale.

 ## API Used:

 thecatapi.com

+## Photos

+_Photos of this Project:_

 ## New Technologies Used:

-TBD, potentially Foundation or Materialize CSS
+Materialize CSS

-- Foundation:
+- Materialize:
-  - an advanced responsive front-end framework
+  - a modern responsive front-end framework based on material design
   - mobile first design used for building front-ends/UI
+  - user experience focused that incorporates components and animations that provided feedback to users.

 ## Installation

 - After cloning down app from GitHub, user will need to run a few commands.
 - Run in terminal: 'npm install' to install packages
 - To start application/server, run in the terminal: 'node server.js'
+- In the browser, access the url with localhost:8080

 ## Technologies